Buddy Darden

 George Washington "Buddy" Darden III (born November 22, 1943) is an American politician and lawyer from Georgia.
 He served in the state house and then for more than five terms as Congressman from Georgia.
+He served in his career as a legislator as a member of the Democratic Party.

 Early life

 Darden was born in Hancock County, Georgia.
 He lived in Sparta, Georgia and attended public schools, graduating from Sparta High School in 1961.
-He earned his Bachelor of Arts (A.B.) at the University of Georgia (UGA) in Athens in 1965 and Bachelor of Laws and Juris Doctor from the UGA School of Law in 1967 and 1969.
-He received many honors and awards while a college student, including being elected as president of the student body.
+He earned his Bachelor of Arts (A.B.) at the University of Georgia (UGA) in Athens in 1965 and Bachelor of Laws in 1967 (converted to a Juris Doctor in 1969) from the UGA School of Law.
+He served as student body president while in college.

 Career

 Law

 Upon graduation from law school, Darden started his law career as assistant district attorney in Cobb County, Georgia, serving from 1968 to 1972.
 He was elected as County District Attorney and served from 1973 to 1977.